 In our real world the same decision is only made by all when all nations are dependent on very specific conditions, and when all are trying to follow the most logical and beneficial path.
 In general, the remaining differences can to a large extent be explained by the different dynamics inherent to the systems themselves.

 We all know that basketball games tend to have just tall players in the field of really important games and that basketball players would make most decisions with that high basket in mind.
-A small person would likely not benefit in a nation run by basketball players.
+So imagine a world with basketball players in control: A small person would likely not benefit in a nation run by them.

-In another example from sports, we all understand that horse jockeys are lightweights, and that they'll focus on horse issues.
-On the other hand, sumo wrestlers depend on having a certain amount of weight under their bellies, and a light-weighted person wouldn't get very far in that sport.
-What we should come away with is an understanding that specific structures help specific people to succeed, while the structure then also blocks the progress of others who don't fit the specific system.
+Other sport examples that can help us understand the political realities of our world: We all understand that horse jockeys are lightweights, and that they'll focus on horse issues.
+On the other hand, sumo wrestlers depend on having a certain amount of weight under their bellies, and a light-weighted person wouldn't get very far in that sport — just like a real heavy person wouldn't do well on the back of a horse.
+What we should come away with is an understanding that specific structures for winning a position at the table of the decision makers help specific people to succeed, while the structure then also blocks the progress of others who don't fit the specific system.

 Four different power systems visualized.
 The first has a top group in power, and all others in a supporting position, connected, but unrepresented.
 The second has two parties competing, moving the top upwards.
 The third has four parties, therefore also covering most of society's at large wishes.
 The fourth has ten parties with several never in governmental power, but all people represented.

-The opinions of those who do not fit a specific system are not important in those systems.
+Crucial in understanding the diverse systems is that the opinions of those who do not fit a specific system are not important in those systems.
 In a dictatorial nation with just one governmental organization, for instance, several important societal issues may never reach the top.
 This stands in stark contrast with a system of ten parties — with all parties vying for your vote — in which all vitally important issues are known, discussed, and sometimes satisfactorily dealt with quickly by the decision makers.
+But let's get this right from the start that this is not a straight delivery among these four systems left-to-right as being worse-to-better.
+As said, all systems may make the same decision, and lets also not forget that politics is always murky.

-So let's dig in: the two systems on the left side of the four displayed above have large sets of the population unrepresented (which is shown here as white), while the two versions that have a close to completely represented population are placed to the right.
+Let's start digging in slowly.
+The two systems on the left side of the four displayed above have large sets of the population unrepresented (shown as white).
+Meanwhile, the two versions that have a close-to-completely represented population are placed to the right.
 Notice how the left two versions are strongly directed by a top that is removed from the center, and that the two versions to the right are more center-based.

 Four different power systems visualized.
 The first has a top group in power, and all others in a supporting position, connected, but unrepresented.
 The second has two parties competing, moving the top upwards.
 The third has four parties, therefore also covering most of society's at large wishes.
 The fourth has ten parties with several never in governmental power, but all people represented.